 Lending Club and Upgrade are similar as they both provide services to people with good credit.
 While technically both platforms can be used for unsecured loans for bad credit, they are not the best choice because of the high interest rate.

 Lending Club has a bigger maximum loan amount than Upgrade.
 Lending Club also requires a lower credit score to qualify.
-The interest rates are rather similar except that Lending Club offers APR of 5.99% as opposed to 7.99% at Upgrade.
+The interest rates are rather similar except that Lending Club offers a minimum APR of 10.68% as opposed to 6.94% at Upgrade.

 One thing where Upgrade has the advantage is that it offers users tips on how to improve their credit score.
 They have a whole section dedicated to educating users.